eastgenomics/eggd_tandem_hunter/README.md

 chr11	118471663	118474315	2653	.
 0.455711	7069.555974	2.501819	1.547899	2.771638	4374	7832	0	164434
 ```

-The East GLH somatic pipeline use `eggd Picard QC v1.0.0` to generate these per
-target coverage files.
 NOTE: The exact coordinates for exons 3 and 27 need to be in the
 PER_TARGET_COVERAGE output file, this can be done by running Picard using
 egg_tandem_hunter/Picard_inputs/KMT2A_all_exons.bed